The Environmental Quality Challenge in Transportation

 0

-A regional public transportation system deployed CASPR technology across 189 buses, demonstrating the ability to scale continuous air and surface protection across an entire fleet.
+A regional public transportation system deployed CASPR technology across 189 buses, demonstrating the ability to scale continuous air and surface protection across an entire fleet to increase public trust, safety and ridership.

 Reduction in Bus Driver Absenteeism